Do you have a food intolerance?

-Food intolerances are different to food allergies.
-An allergy elicits an acute, almost immediate reaction; the worst of which is anaphylaxis.
-Food intolerance is less severe and notoriously difficult to test.
-Intolerance is usually because the body is lacking an enzyme that is needed to properly digest and eliminate a food or substance.
+Food intolerances differ to food allergies.
+An allergy elicits an acute, almost immediate reaction, the worst of which is anaphylaxis.
+Food intolerance is less severe and as a result more difficult to diagnose.
+An intolerance typically ocur because the body is lacking an enzyme that is needed to properly digest and eliminate a food or substance.
 Symptoms may be delayed and might include bloating, headaches or skin rashes.
 Skin prick testing and laboratory blood tests are available but the most effective, accepted and accurate way of identifying problem foods is via an elimination diet.

-An elimination diet is a free, non-invasive way of working out if you have a food sensitivity.
-You don’t need any pills or potions, just a fair amount of will power.
-Compliance and commitment are key to getting results.
-However, an elimination diet should be followed for the shortest time possible to bring about symptom improvements.
+An elimination diet is a free, non-invasive way of working out if you have a sensitivity to a certain food.
+You don’t need any pills or potions, just a fair amount of will power because compliance and commitment are key to getting accurate results.

-Before you embark on an elimination diet, arm yourself with all the information you might need.
+An elimination diet should be followed for the shortest period of time to bring about symptom improvement.
+Before you embark on an elimination diet, arm yourself with all the information you need.
 Consult a qualified health professional to ensure your nutritional requirements are met and to address any other considerations.
-For example, where testing for coeliac disease is recommended, do not eliminate any foods from your diet until the tests have been completed.
+For example, where testing for coeliac disease is recommended, it is very important that you do not eliminate any foods from your diet until all tests have been completed.

 More like this